What Does Education Look Like To You?

 - Montessori Schools – based on the teachers of Dr. Maria Montessori that centers around a “whole child” approach

 - Waldorf Schools – focuses on introducing academics at higher grade levels and the lower grade levels focus on creativity and imagination.

 The road you travel through education can vary greatly.
-When you are ready to move on to a college setting you can seek scholarships and Danny Errico can help.
+When you are ready to move on to a college setting you can seek scholarships to get some financial help.
 You do not need to attend a certain type of school or receive a certain type of education to be eligible for scholarships – your future is yours to choose.